Organic Cage¶

 The parameter maps the

-of a vertex to a number between 0 (inclusive) and the number of edges the vertex is connected to (exclusive).
-So a vertex connected to three edges can be mapped to0
+idof a vertex to a number between 0 (inclusive) and the number of edges the vertex is connected to (exclusive).
+So a vertex connected to three edges can be mapped to0,1or2.By changing which edge each vertex is aligned with, a different structural isomer of the cage can be formed.

 You can also build cages with multiple building blocks, but you have to assign each building block to a vertex with building_block_vertices.